 A starter pack of charcoal is provided.
 Obviously, care should be taken with children.

 There are 2 separate seating areas with tables and chairs (8), and umbrellas (2).

 Behind the house there are old buildings comprising a Cave, Barn and Stables.
 These are cordoned off pending renovation and/or demolition at some future date.
 This should be regarded as a 'No Go' area.

 The house and grounds are suitable for all ages.
 The ground floor area is suitable for wheel chair access.
 The upstairs area is not wheel chair accessible.

-A 'Starter Pack' of groceries & beverages is provided for you on your arrival at no cost.
+A 'Welcome Pack' is provided for you on your arrival at no cost.

 Access arrangements: in order to facilitate the possibility of the late arrival of patrons at the house, the keys will be available in a wall mounted ‘Security Safe’.
 The precise location of the safe will be provided once the booking has been confirmed.
 The electronic code numbers will also be provided prior to your arrival.

 The safe can be used to store the keys during your stay facilitating other members of the party to come and go at will and everyone still be able to access the keys to the house.
 At the end of your stay the keys should be deposited in this safe prior to your departure.
 The access code is only valid for the duration of your stay and is changed after your departure.

 My wife and I are now both retired.
 We love holidaying in France.
 Over the years we took our children with us on holidays to France as often as possible.
 Now our adult children and their families also holiday in France.
 I am unashamedly a "Francophile" enjoying everything French.

 |Year property purchased||2003|